 I just wrote up a nice four-page feature of the trek for this month’s edition of Leisure Travel Magazine in Southeast Asia.

 Since I’m too lazy to rewrite everything again, here’s the magazine PDF where you can read about the adventure: Climbing Gunung Sibayak.
 (10MB – takes a minute to load.)
 If that doesn’t work, try reading the text-only version.

 or if you don’t want to read my dribble, enjoy these photos!

 We were literally climbing in the clouds.
 Low visibility made finding — and not falling off of — the trail a little tricky sometimes.

 The stinking caldera vent on top of Gunung Sibayak.

 Not what I expected at all: gases were literally just coming out of the ground around us.
 No cute, defined hole to relieve the pressure like on other volcanoes.
 We stank like sulfur for more than a week afterward.

-The rest of the Berastagi and Gunung Sibayak photos can be found here.
+The rest of the Berastagi, Gunung Sibayak, and Sumatra photos can be found here.